tkowalcz/tjahzi/README.md

 ## Example Log4j2 configuration

 This example sets up a root logger with a Loki appender.
+Note that `pl.tkowalcz.tjahzi.log4j2` is added to `packages` attribute of configuration so that the appender can be found.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>